d12frosted/elpa-mirror/nongnu/subed-readme.txt

   keep looping automatically.
 Use `subed-mpv-toggle-pause' (`M-SPC') to stop at the right time.

-  `subed-waveform-show-current' or `subed-waveform-show-all' can be useful for adjusting start and end timestamps.
-Use `subed-waveform-set-start' (`mouse-1', which is left click) or `subed-waveform-set-stop' (`mouse-3', which is right-click) to adjust only the current subtitle's timestamps, or use `subed-waveform-set-start-and-copy-to-previous' (`S-mouse-1' or `M-mouse-1') or `subed-waveform-set-stop-and-copy-to-next' (`S-mouse-3' or `M-mouse-3') to adjust adjacent subtitles as well.

   You can also manually adjust

   • subtitle start: `M-[' / `M-]'